NicolasAvailable/my-briefcase0.2/README.md

-# MyBriefcase
+# MyBriefcase 💼

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+¡This is my personal briefcase!
+I made this with so much love, I hope you like it 🙌🏻

 ![my-briefcase-img](https://hackmd.io/_uploads/ryzM052E2.jpg)